ArfatulAsif/World-Tour/Nepal/README.md

 6. Boarding pass (from the airport after check-in)
 7. Additional documents as required

 We boarded our flight on Biman Bangladesh Airlines.
+It was around **10:00 am**.
 We made sure to sit on the **right side** of the plane so we could see the **Himalayan mountain range** while flying to Nepal.

 After arriving at **Tribhuvan International Airport**, immigration was smooth, and we purchased a local SIM card.
 Once we exited the airport, our journey officially began.